NordicSemiconductor/asset-tracker-cloud-docs/docs/aws/ContinuousDeployment.rst

    :local:
    :depth: 2

-You can enable continuous deployment of the changes in your source repository to an AWS account.
+You can deploy all changes that you make to a fork of the nRF Asset Tracker for AWS automatically.

 .. note::

-   It is optional to keep the deployment in your account automatically synchronized with the source code repository.
+   It is optional to keep the deployment in your AWS account automatically synchronized with your fork's source code repository.

+Fork the nRF Asset Tracker repositories
+***************************************

-For the continuous deployment to work, complete the following steps:
+To enable continuous deployment, complete the following steps:

-1. Fork the source code to register the webhook listener that triggers an upgrade of your deployment.
+1. Fork `the nRF Asset Tracker for AWS repository <https://github.com/NordicSemiconductor/asset-tracker-cloud-aws-js>`_.

 #.
-Make sure to update the ``repository.url`` in the :file:`package.json` file in your fork.
+Update the `repository.url <https://github.com/NordicSemiconductor/asset-tracker-cloud-aws-js/blob/3ddf0c117de7f22f02df46c3e1ca899915627d46/package.json#L15>`_ in the :file:`package.json` file in your fork.
+It should point to the repository URL of your fork.

-   This sets up an AWS CodePipeline, which triggers a CodeBuild project for every push to the ``saga`` branch.

 #.
-Configure the branch in the ``deploy.branch`` property of the :file:`package.json` file.

-   The CodeBuild project upgrades the CloudFormation stack, which contains the nRF Asset Tracker resources.

-A second CodePipeline will be set up for the web application, which triggers a CodeBuild project for every push to the :file:`saga` branch.
-Configure the repository URL and the branch for the web application in the ``deploy.webApp`` property of the :file:`package.json` file.
-The CodeBuild project upgrades the web application deployment on the S3 bucket.
+Fork `the Cat Tracker web application repository <https://github.com/NordicSemiconductor/asset-tracker-cloud-app-js>`_.

+#.
+Update the `deploy.webApp.repository <https://github.com/NordicSemiconductor/asset-tracker-cloud-aws-js/blob/3ddf0c117de7f22f02df46c3e1ca899915627d46/package.json#L144>`_ in the :file:`package.json` file of your nRF Asset Tracker for AWS fork.
+It should point to the repository URL of your fork of the Cat Tracker web application.

 Provide GitHub credentials
 **************************

+This is a manual one-time step that is needed so the AWS CodePipeline project created when enabling continuous deployment below is able to register a webhook in the GitHub repository of your fork to be notified about changes.

 You need to create a `developer token <https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line>`_ with ``repo`` and ``admin:repo_hook`` permissions for an account that has write permissions to your repository.